-the Physician Quality Reporting System, formerly known as PQRI, does not have to
+the Physician Quality Reporting System, formerly known as PQRS, does not have to

 be complicated or require complex coding systems and expensive manual processes.